sarveshmann/cse15l-lab-reports/lab_report_3.md

         few subjects as possible to drugs that might not work or turn out to be toxic) is a valid
 ```

-**Explanation:** Here the command `grep -w` searches for the lines that that contain the given pattern "as" precisely and prints out the lines that contains it.
-Notice, only those lines are printed that contains the word "as" exactly, and not the other ones that maybe have "as" in the spelling of a word.
+**Explanation:** Here the command `grep -w` searches for the lines that contain the given pattern *"as"* precisely and prints out the lines that contain it.
+Notice, only those lines are printed that contain the word "as" exactly, and not the other ones that may have *"as"* in the spelling of a word.

 > Example #2